Graduated 3. Tallinn Secondary School (Biology class) in 1989.

 International Correspondent: Geology Today (Wiley-Blackwell) since 2010

-Member of Editorial Board: Paleontology Journal (Hindawi Publishing Corporation) since 2012;
+Member of Editorial Board: Paleontology Journal (Hindawi Publishing Corporation) from 2012 to 2015;

-The Open Paleontology Journal (Bentham Science Publishers) since 2012;
+The Open Paleontology Journal (Bentham Science Publishers) from 2012 to 2014;

 (2) Biomineralization, ultrastructure and evolution of calcareous tubes in annelids.